 The flight experience in a Hot Air Balloon is completely safe and reliable.
 Professional pilots with many flying hours are always on hand to answer any questions you might have during the flight.
 Apart from monitoring the flight, they provide interesting facts about the flight itself, point out look out places to photograph and can tell you about their passion for flying and their hot air balloon career.
 The flights normally take one hour, however, this can be extended depending on the wind conditions and finding a suitable spot for landing.
 Prices start at €100 per person, when sharing the flight with other people (up to 16/24), or you can pay €500 if you would like a VIP experience or a hot air balloon for 2 people only.
 The cost includes pick up/drop off at your selected hotel in Vilnius, flight preparation and inflation, safety briefing and the 1 hour minimum hot air balloon ride.
 At the end of the flight there is a nice touch, when you are presented with a first flight certificate and a glass of champagne to celebrate the experience!
 To book your flight and find out more information, click the following link at Hot Air Lines

-Suggestion, visit Vilnius during "Street Music Day"
+Visit Vilnius during the "Street Music Day"!